numpy/numpy/doc/source/reference/swig.interface-file.rst

 and the argument you are passing is an integer extracted from a NumPy array, then you have stumbled upon this problem.
-The solution is to modify the `SWIG`_ type conversion system to accept Numpy array scalars in addition to the standard integer types.
+The solution is to modify the `SWIG`_ type conversion system to accept NumPy array scalars in addition to the standard integer types.
 Fortunately, this capabilitiy has been provided for you.
 Simply copy the file::